AntidoteDB/antidote-erlang-client/README.md

 #### Starting a transaction

-This function starts a new transaction and returns a transaction identifier, to be used with further operations in the same transaction.
+The function `start_transaction(Pid, Timestamp) -> {ok, TxId} | {error, Reason}` starts a new transaction and returns a transaction identifier, to be used with further operations in the same transaction.
 Antidote transactions can be of 2 types: _interactive_ or _static_.

 **Static transactions** can be seen as one-shot transactions for executing a set of updates or a read operation.
 Static transactions do not have to be committed or closed and are mainly handled by the Antidote server.